rmsk2/deasm/README.md

 # deasm
-A disassembler for the 6502/65C02 microprocessor. `deasm` can be used to either turn an assembly binary into source code understood by the `64tass`, `acme` or `ca65` macro assemblers or to simply ivestigate the contents of such a file.
+A disassembler for the 6502/65C02 microprocessor. `deasm` can be used to either turn an assembly binary into source code understood by the `64tass`, `acme` or `ca65` macro assemblers or to simply to investigate the contents of such a file.
 The default output format is called the `monitor` format and looks like this:

 ```